victoriaemmah/portfolio/README.md

 merging.ipynb: This is a Jupyter Notebook that takes raw, NHS data from multiple sources and merges them together based on patient identity and admission date, ensuring that they are matched on an episode-by-episode basis.
 NHS data is inherently messy and there are inconsistencies across the datasets, as such the code is messy and repetitive to deal with this.
 I have noted these in the comments.

+ntpro_analysis.ipynb: This is a Jupyter Notebook for looking at the link between a blood biomarker and frailty score.
+As the paper is still currently under review, I have had to remove a lot of the analysis; however, I have shown here the initial exploratory analysis.

 I would like to note that these were written intended for my own use and for specific datasets.
 As such, I acknowledge that they cannot easily be applied to other datasets.